 What are Some Natural Treatment Options?

 TheraLife has a complete line of natural products to maintain proper eye hygiene.
 In addition, TheraLife natural dry eye relief addresses the primary cause of dry eyes: underactive tear secretion.
-Many rosacea patients suffer from meibomian gland dysfunction, and TheraLife’s complete line of all natural products help the body heal from the inside out.
+Many ocular rosacea patients suffer from meibomian gland dysfunction, and TheraLife’s complete line of natural chronic dry eye relief products help the body heal from the inside out.

 With TheraLife’s Eye Enhanced Starter Kit, patients suffering with dry eyes due to ocular rosacea will find relief with 4 bottles of TheraLife Eye Enhanced, 1 bottle of Omega-3 Fish Oil, 1 bottle of Eye Lid Cleanser, and 1 Hot Compress.
 Stop suffering from dry eyes and start finding relief with TheraLife.